jonte/software-factory-blueprint/docs/articles/sdk/configure-qtcreator.rst

 ====================================

-After :ref:`the installation of the SDK <installing-sdk>` and :ref:`sourcing the environment <sourcing-environment>`, there are a couple of steps to do to run QtCreator in the SDK environment.
+After :ref:`the installation of the SDK <installing-sdk>` and :ref:`sourcing the environment <sourcing-the-environment>`, there are a couple of steps to do to run QtCreator in the SDK environment.
 This roadmap assumes that the SDK and QtCreator are installed and the environment is ``source``\d already.